One minute review

 Like Netflix and Disney Plus, Binge handily offers multiple user profiles per active account, allowing each member of your household to create their own BingeList and watch shows at their own pace.

-And, having now spent a few weeks with the service, we've found the user experience to fall short in a few key areas.
+That said, the user experience still falls short in a few key areas.
 Most annoying is that Binge often has trouble remembering where you were in were in an episode or film, regardless of whether you're watching on television or in an app.

 Occasionally, we would back out of an episode towards the end of its runtime, only to find ourselves right back near the start upon hitting the Resume button.
 For Chromecast users, this is even more frustrating as it means pulling out your phone once again and scanning through the episode to try and find where you left off.

-Having also spent some time using Binge's Android TV app, we found the experience to be somewhat sluggish and clunky, with button presses often taking a few moments to register on screen, leading us to unintended areas of the app.
+Having also spent some time using Binge's Android TV and Samsung TV apps, we still find the experience to be somewhat sluggish and clunky, with button presses often taking a few moments to register on screen, leading us to unintended areas of the app.

 - No offline viewing whatsoever

-- Surprisingly no Binge app for game consoles
+- Binge app now available for PlayStation consoles

-Unfortunately, the Binge app is only available for tellies which run on the Android TV platform, meaning owners of sets from the likes of Samsung, LG and Hisense will have to resort to buying a Chromecast device and controlling the app from their phones, which feels slightly ludicrous in 2020.
+Unfortunately, the Binge app is still missing from many other TV brands, including LG and Hisense, meaning owners of those tellies will have to resort to buying a Chromecast device and controlling the app from their phones, which feels slightly ludicrous in 2020.

 It's also worth noting that Binge does not offer offline viewing in any form – a feature that's available in several of Australia's major streaming services, including Netflix, Disney Plus, Stan and Amazon Prime Video.